 The Preliminary Budget includes resources that would provide coverage between 6AM through 2AM the following day with overlap across teams where it makes the most operational sense.
-As additional data becomes available regarding peak call volumes, the program would shift accordingly to meet community needs.
+As additional data become available regarding peak call volumes, the program would adapt accordingly to be most effective.

-22) With there being uncertainty regarding the EastLink revenue service date, why not recruit for police officers now?
+22) With there being uncertainty regarding the East Link revenue service date, why not recruit for police officers now?

-The initial transit unit will be recruited from existing officers.
+The initial transit unit is already being recruited from existing officers, and the backfill will come new academy graduates.

-23) The proposed CCAT model, assumes that the mental health professional and the police officer would be sharing a vehicle.
+23) The proposed CCAT model assumes that the mental health professional and the police officer would be sharing a vehicle.
 Does it make sense that the City implements a model where each responder arrives in their own City vehicle?

 Some models do have response in two vehicles vs one, and there are pros and cons to each regarding response time, public safety, and care for the individuals in crisis.
+Staff will continue to examine further this option.

 The 2023-2024 Preliminary Budget provides the local match to a federal grant to fully fund enhanced specialized mental health response in the form of a CCAT program.
-The City will continue to take feedback from Council, practitioners, and the community on desired outcomes, and commits to adjust the program based on experiences, research, and best practices so that it will become a highly effective service.
+The City will continue to take feedback from Council, practitioners, and the community on desired outcomes, and commits to adjust the program based on experiences, research, and the success of other models so that it will become a highly effective service.
 24) How many positions are being added to the Police Department and what is the split of those new positions between commissioned and non-commissioned?
 How was the 2018 staffing study taken into account or not?